Would love your thoughts, please comment at the end of the post!

 Negative Effects of Bariatric Surgery

-Bariatric surgery is an effective way to reduce the incidence of the same, however, at the cost of nutritional deficiency.
+Bariatric surgery is an effective way to reduce obesity and co-morbidities, however, at the cost of nutritional deficiency.
 So taking vitamins and nutritional supplements is an integral part of post-bariatric life.

 It will also be beneficial to acquaint yourself with the potential risks and complications of gastric bypass surgery or any other weight loss surgery before you take the plunge.